This is a history of J-PAL. For a brief history of randomized evaluations, see“When did randomized evaluations begin?”

 NGO Development Innovations, run by affiliate Dean Karlan, changes its name to Innovations for Poverty Action (IPA), and begins an ongoing partnership with the Poverty Action Lab.

-4 affiliate professors.
+4 affiliated professors.
 33 ongoing or completed evaluations.

 Rachel Glennerster joins as Executive Director.

-8 affiliate professors.
+8 affiliated professors.
 46 ongoing or completed evaluations.

 MIT alumnus Mohammed Abdul Latif Jameel backs the Poverty Action Lab with three major endowments, and the Lab is re-named in honor of his late father, Abdul Latif Jameel.
 Thanks to his support, J-PAL is able to grow significantly in the following years.

 J-PAL training programs begin, starting with executive education courses in Cambridge (USA) and Chennai (India).
 61 people are trained.
 Since 2005 J-PAL has held courses at these two sites nearly every year, and has also added additional sites.